 It’s not long before their father has summoned them up to his room and instructs his daughters that they should find a way to kill his wife before she manages to kill him.
 The sisters are obviously shocked at their father’s plan, and discussions between them quickly turn towards the circumstances surrounding their own mother’s death as well as the suspicion that surrounded the poisoning of Elizabeth’s first husband.

 Freddie is undoubtedly the most highly strung of the sisters.
 She has a predilection for continuous drinking, and appears liable to the occasional hysterical screaming session during her periods of drunkenness.
 This is the last straw for Joanna who also decides the allegations seem unfounded and she suggests that the whole reason for coming to the house is a trick.
 After all, the sisters are the only benefactors of the will so what reason would Elizabeth have for murder?
 As Joanna ventures into the treacherous thunder and rain outside towards her car, she’s stabbed with a pitchfork by a figure in a yellow mac and red wellingtons – the same waterproofs that happened to be in the kitchen earlier on.
 A coincidence or a red herring?

-If you can ever track down any of these ABC movies of the week the majority are well worth a look, as is Michael Karol’s book on the subject.
-Boasting excellent production values and inventive storylines, they yield far more hits than misses.
-Without doubt Home for the Holidays belongs firmly in the upper echelons of the series’ successes.
+If you can ever track down any of these ABC movies of the week the majority are well worth a look as is Michael Karol’s book on the subject.
+Boasting excellent production values and inventive storylines they yield far more hits than misses, and without doubt Home for the Holidays belongs firmly in the upper echelons of the series successes.